 We focus on training our graduate students to be excellent teachers as well as superior scholars.
 The Teacher Assistant Training and Teaching Opportunity (TATTO) program is an intensive colloquium in which third-year students are exposed to a variety of pedagogical tools.
 As part of the TATTO program, students co-teach an undergraduate course with a faculty member so that they have hands-on experience in developing a syllabus, class material, and tools for evaluating students.

 Graduate students benefit from generous financial assistance from the department and the university.
 Every student admitted into the doctoral program receives five years of financial support, including a full tuition grant, a stipend for living expenses, and partial coverage of health insurance.
 Most students are able to receive support beyond their fifth year, as well as during summers.
 We also offer substantial funding for students to present papers at conferences, take summer courses in foreign languages and research methodology, and pursue their own research projects on campus, across the country, and around the world.

-For questions regarding the application process and admissions, please contact Professor Jeffrey Staton, Director of Graduate Admissions and Placement.
-For all other questions, please contact Professor Jennifer Gandhi, Director of Graduate Studies.
+For questions regarding the application process and admissions, please contact Professor Tom Clark, Director of Graduate Admissions and Placement.
+For all other questions, please contact Professor Eric Reinhardt, Interim Director of Graduate Studies.